-Dental Implants Improve Camp Hill Smiles
+Dental Implants – Camp Hill, PA

 Dental implants are the state-of-the-art way to replace missing teeth.
 They are small, titanium cylinders that are placed in the jawbone.
-Once they attach to the bone, they act like the roots of the missing teeth.
+Once they attach to the bone, they mimic the roots of the missing teeth.
 They are very strong and act as a foundation to support the dental work placed on them.
 They can be used to replace one tooth, several teeth, or a full arch of teeth.

 The advantage of dental implants over a traditional fixed bridge is that they eliminate the need to cut down the adjacent teeth for crowns.
 Even in cases where the adjacent teeth may need to be crowned for other reasons, implants have been proven to last longer than a fixed bridge.
 In addition, when teeth are tied together with a bridge, if one tooth fails, the entire bridge must be replaced.
 With an implant, the adjacent teeth and the implant all function independently.

 Whether you have a single tooth that needs to be replaced or several at a time, chances are you can get the job done with dental implants.
 In fact, it’s one of the many reasons why they’ve become so popular over the years.
 Below, you can learn more about your options for replacing teeth via this treatment ahead of your first consultation with Dr. Singh.
 We look forward to helping you achieve a complete and healthy smile!

 To replace one tooth, we’ll only need to place one implant directly into your jaw, then give it time to heal over the next several months.
 Prior to placement of the restoration, an abutment will be attached to the implant so that the crown remains stable over time.

 When replacing multiple consecutive teeth, dental implants can provide a reasonable alternative to dental bridges.
 For example, not only can a pair of dental implants effectively hold a complex bridge made up of multiple crowns, but a single implant can even hold bridges made from as many as two crowns!